stefangouldson/claimsgate-assessment-project/README.md

 - Use of any free public API's is allowed to achieve the requirements
 - Vue components should be created using the options API.
 See the  text or form components for examples

-- The address input elemetns should use boostrap vue
+- The address input elements should use boostrap vue
 - All styling should use boostrap classes

 ### Acceptance Criteria